 The comments are likely to dash hopes that the UK’s decision to save OneWeb from bankruptcy will accelerate the growth of Britain’s satellite manufacturing sector and lead to a surge of new jobs.

 However, the deal’s sceptics had already raised questions about how many new manufacturing jobs would be created given the high-level of automation involved in developing space satellites.

 Although OneWeb has been headquartered in the UK since 2017, its satellites are built in the US.
 In June, the company announced it was creating 150 tech roles in its west London headquarters, but it has not yet confirmed plans for any further British roles in light of the deal, which was approved by a US bankruptcy court last month.
 The Indian telecoms giant Bharti Global has also taken a £400m stake in the firm.

 OneWeb did not immediately respond to a request for comment.

 The company entered bankruptcy earlier this year after burning through between $50m and $100m a month in a bid to build out its constellation of low-earth orbit (LEO) satellites.
-It’s hoped the network of small satellites could bring broadband to parts of the world that are difficult to connect using more conventional telecoms infrastructure.
+It’s hoped the network of small satellites could bring broadband to parts of the world that are otherwise difficult to connect.

 As NS Tech revealed earlier this month, the government failed to consult its most senior scientific adviser, Sir Patrick Vallance, or the Ministry of Defence (MoD), before embarking on the controversial acquisition.
 The department for business pushed through the deal despite objections by its most senior civil servant and claims that the government may never see a return on the investment.